obynz/fe-milestone-project/README.md

 Features

-The features implemented were based mainly around HTML, CSS using frmaeworks from W3School such as Bootstrap, FontAwesome, creating mp3 audio and mp4 videos.
+The features were initially  based around the mini project as my first entry into creating modern website.
+This gave be some leverage as to where to start from.
+Implemented features were based mainly around HTML, CSS using frmaeworks from W3School such as Bootstrap, FontAwesome, creating mp3 audio and mp4 videos.
 Future enhancements will see the addition of javasript and backend databases.

 This will help me develop features like